SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 >
 > 15.5.1 Red List Index

-This target is interpreted to cover research about resisting the degradation of terrestrial and freshwater habitats and their biodiversity, and about restoring and protecting them.
-It also covers research about protecting threatened species as a part of that.
+This target is interpreted to cover research about:
+- Reducing the degradation of terrestrial and freshwater habitats (phrase 1)
+- Reducing the loss of biodiversity in these habitats (phrase 2)
+- Conserving/managing or improving the management/conservation of biodiversity (phrase 3)
+- Preventing extinction of threatened species (phrase 4)

 All phrases of target 15.5. are combined with **Terrestrial and freshwater terms** either with `AND` or by excluding `marine` habitats, except when a **terrestrial or freshwater term is mentioned**.
 Because phrases 1 and 2 consist of more general terms, they are combined to **Terrestrial and freshwater terms** with `AND`.
 For phrases 3 and 4, which consist of terms used primarily in ecology, exclusion of `marine` habitats (except when a terrestrial or freshwater term is mentioned) and some other terms which were detected to bring irrelevant results was found sufficient.